Samagra-Development/Samagra-Website/src/pages/our-team/index.md

     linkedInProfile: https://www.linkedin.com/in/nikhil-nadiger/
     bio: >-
-      Nikhil is an alum of Samagra who has rejoined us after an entrepreneurial stint as co-founder of @ARTh.
+      Nikhil is an alum of Samagra who has rejoined us after an entrepreneurial stint as co-founder of ARTh.
 He joined Samagra back in 2016 and worked on programmes across three states and central govt.
-Before Samagra, he was a fellow at @TeachforIndia where he taught 3rd & 4th grade kids.
+Before Samagra, he was a fellow at Teach for India where he taught 3rd & 4th grade kids.
 He was also a founding team member of India's first professional radical mime team, PunchTantraa.
 Nikhil holds a Bachelor's degree in Information Science from Jain University.

       A passion to create large scale impact through governance and working with driven and like-minded people brings him back to Samagra.
 He plans to leverage his experience as an entrepreneur to creatively solve complex governance challenges.